A Puma Subspecies

 This Florida swamp cat was endangered by the hunting it endured in the past but also the constant draining and destruction of the Florida Everglades it calls home.
 A single male Panther requires at least 200 square miles to survive comfortably and properly.
-Habitats of the Panther is usually in a dry dense scrub, also where the panther kittens are born and raised for a short amount of time.
+Habitats of the Panther are usually in a dry dense scrub, also where the panther kittens are born and raised for a short amount of time.
 Most cubs don’t make it, a litter consist of typically 1-4 cubs.
 The male Panther often avoids the females other than to breed, so the female panther does all the raising.

-The Florida Panther Protected
+The Florida Panther – A Protected Species